All Episodes

 Taproot is being applied to the blockchain.

-All right, the this is significant in um reducing the fees, reducing the um processing and speeding efficiency and adding capabilities to to the blockchain without affecting the continuity of the blockchain itself here,
+This is significant in reducing the fees, reducing the processing and speeding efficiency and adding capabilities to the blockchain without affecting the continuity of the blockchain itself here because all of this stuff is going to be resonant within Taproot, which has its own protection layers.

-You know, it protects Bitcoin blockchain because you can't have infinite looping and you know all these other uh low-level hacks on it, right?
+You know, it protects Bitcoin blockchain because you can't have infinite looping and all these other low-level hacks on it, right?

-And and the processing on the Bitcoin script was one pass and that was it.
+And the processing on the Bitcoin script was one pass, and that was it.

 And error correction was minimal because you had to get the fucker right because it disturbed the security aspect of the blockchain, the consensus aspect.